airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

-Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack.
-EBP-INDEXED will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack framestack frame* (the stack frame consists of all of the stack variables used within a function, including parametersparameters, local variableslocal variables, and the return
+Copying the stack pointer into the base pointer at the beginning of a function allows you to always know where your parameters are (and as we will see, local variables too), even while you may be pushing things on and off the stack. *%ebp* will always be where the stack pointer was at the beginning of the function, so it is more or less a constant reference to the *stack framestack frame* (the stack frame consists of all of the stack variables used within a function, including parametersparameters, local variableslocal variables, and the return